holoviz/lumen/doc/how_to/data_visualization/index.md

-# How to - Data Visualization
+# How to - Visualize and Deploy

 * [Define views](views)
 * [Build a dashboard programmatically](dashboard_python)